kosmydel/stock-timeseries-prediction/article.md

 A popular and widely used statistical method for time series forecasting is the ARIMA model, which stands for AutoRegressive Integrated Moving Average.
 In our experiments we used [this implementation](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.arima.html).

 According to our tests, this model proved to be one of the best from all of the considered solutions.

+### Prophet
+A forecasting tool developed by Facebook (the implementation we used can be found [here](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.prophet_model.html)), designed for time series data.
+It is said to be particularly useful for handling time series with strong seasonal effects and supporting the inclusion of holiday effects.
+Prophet is designed to be user-friendly and requires minimal data preprocessing, working well with missing data and large outliers.
+The model can capture daily, weekly, and yearly seasonality patterns, making it suitable for various applications like sales forecasting, web traffic analysis, and more.
+The model allows customization and fine-tuning, enabling users to adjust parameters to better fit their specific datasets and requirements.
+Additionally, it is efficient and can process large datasets quickly, making it suitable for real-time forecasting needs.

 ### TimeGPT